Installing Puppet Enterprise Overview

 Note: Before getting started, we recommend you read about the Puppet Enterprise components to familiarize yourself with the parts that make up a PE installation.

-About Puppet Enterprise components
+About Puppet Enterprise Services and Components

 Before beginning installation, you should familiarize yourself with the services and components that make up PE.